Corentin-Vidick/P4-JSDogTraining/README.md

 ### New Site Users

-- As a site user I can create an account so that I can register.
+- As a user I can view the main page so that I can navigate through the website.
+- As a user I can view the articles' overview so that see if I am interested in something.
 - As a user I can contact the admin so that they can answer my question.
+- As a user I can create an account so that I can log in and book a session / comment an article / create an account.

 ### Registered Site Users

-- As a site user I can log in/out so that I can access my account.
+- As a site user I can be notified of my actions so that I can know my action was successful.
 - As a site user I can click on an available slot so that I can book a class.
 - As a site user I can view my bookings so that I can delete them if I want.
+- As a site user I can delete a booking so that my session is cancelled.
+- As a site user I can add a comment so that I can comment on an article.
-- As a site user I can create/edit/delete my profile so that I can update my personal details.
+- As a site user I can create/read/update/delete my profile so that update my personal details.
+- As a site user I can log in/out so that access my account.
+- As a site user I can click on an available slot so that I can book a class.

 ### Site Admin

-- As a site administrator, I should be able to create sessions, so that I can get users to book them.
+- As a site administrator, I can view created profiles so that I can see users' information.
+- As a site administrator, I can delete booked sessions so that cancel a booking.
+- As a site administrator, I can view booked sessions so that I know how busy I am.
-- As a site administrator, I should be able to view bookings, so that I can delete them.
+- As a site administrator, I can create/read/update/delete sessions so that I can manage my week's program.
-- As a site administrator, I should be able to view users' messages, so that I can reply to them in due time.
+- As a site administrator, I can view submitted contact forms so that I can answer their questions.

 ## Features